TZstatsADS/Spr2016-Proj4-Grp4/README.md

-# Project 4 Are You a Decent Reviewers?
+# Project 4 How to become a Decent Amazon Moives Reviewers?
 ### Mining Amazon Movies Reviews

 Term: Spring 2016